-The Beijing airport's duty-free shop is excellent for lastminute shopping.
+The Beijing airport's duty-free shop is excellent for last-minute shopping.
 I can't tell you that the prices are the lowest in town, but the selection is wide enough for all of you last-minute shoppers to at least accomplish all of your shopping goals.

-Shanghai's Pudong Airport gift shops are even more sophisticated in the TT (tourist-trap) department.
+Shanghai's Pudong airport gift shops are even more sophisticated in the TT (tourist-trap) department.
 I've stocked up on chocolate-covered litchis and the most extraordinary embroidered satin bedroom slippers.
-Shanghai's Hong Giao Airport is neither new nor spiffy but has some basics for giftables.
+Yes, there is a Shanghai Tang here, so you know this place is with it.
+Shanghai's Hong Qiao airport is neither new nor spiffy but has some basics for giftables.

-Taipei's airport is the biggest surprise-the old-fashioned CSK airport is gone and this new beauty has tons of shopping and eats.
+Taipei's airport, which you will use if you fly EVA Air, is the biggest surprise-the old-fashioned CSK airport is gone and this new beauty has tons of shopping and eats.
 Yep, even a Starbucks.
 Note that this airport may have better shopping than in town and is a far better hub to Asia than Narita (Tokyo), so worship for awhile if you can.